Chaitanyachavali/PEcAn-task/README.md

   * Ability to zoom in/out of the plot
   * Ability to interact directly with the plot with a mouse
   * Visualization technologies used - [Plotly](https://plot.ly/)

+* `bonus.R` is a shiny application which has all features/functionalities exsisting in `main.R`.
+Addition to those some bonus features are included which are listed below.
+  * Visualizing temperature uncertainty on the same graph [Tab 1]
+  * Visualizing temperature uncertainty on the same graph [Tab 2]